n3rdysouth/openai-chrome-extension/README.md

 ## Feedback

-If you have any feedback, suggestions, or issues with the extension, please feel free to open an issue in this repository or reach out to the developers directly.
+If you have any feedback, suggestions, or issues with the extension, please feel free to open an issue in this repository.
+If you are interested in contributing and helping to improve the functionality and use of this plugin, please reach out to me.

 Thank you for using our OpenAI Chrome Extension!